Welcome to the Premier Website for Professional Business Analysis

 How Do You Interpret the Quick Ratio Message?

-While this company's Current Ratio (2.7) might seemed strong enough, the company's low Acid-Test Ratio might cause concern.
+While this company's Current Ratio (2.7) might seem strong enough, the company's low Acid-Test Ratio might cause concern.
 Analysts generally consider an Acid-Test Ratio of about 1.1 as a minimum healthy level.
-Grande Coroporation's Quick Ratio is much lower than its Current Ratio because Inventories make up a relatively large component of Grande's Current Asset structure.
+Grande Corporation's Quick Ratio is much lower than its Current Ratio because Inventories make up a relatively large component of Grande's Current Asset structure.

 Should Grande Corporation be complacent or should the firm be alarmed with these results?
 The answer has to do with the real liquidity of Grande's inventories.
 If inventory assets are relatively liquid (turnover at a high rate), then Grande management can rely on the Current Ratio result (2.7) as the better liquidity measure.
 However, if—given the nature of Grande's business and industry—these inventories are relatively illiquid, management should recognize the firm faces a liquidity crisis.